 Job Requirement Analysis

 Know a role inside out before you source.
-This workflow breaks hiring-manager notes into every requirement that matters and flags what's still missing.
+This agent breaks hiring-manager notes into every requirement that matters and flags what's still missing.

 - Output